Law Firms and Accounting Practices

 Common questions

-Is AI automation actually useful for legal and accounting firms?
+What can AI help prepare for legal and accounting firms?

 Do we need to rip out our current systems?